fabern/LWFBrook90.jl/README.md

 - BROOK90 (v4.8) by C. Anthony Federer, Licensed under CC0 1.0, http://www.ecoshift.net/brook/brook90.htm
 - LWFBrook90R (v0.4.3) by Paul Schmidt-Walter, Volodymyr Trotsiuk, Klaus Hammel, Martin Kennel, Anthony Federer, Robert Nuske, Licensed under GPL-3.0

-Furthermore, Matthias Häni, Katrin Meusburger, Peter Waldner, Lorenz Walthert, Stephan Zimmermann of [WSL](http://www.wsl.ch) and the Long-term Forest Ecosystem Research (LWF) project of WSL are gratefully acknowledged for providing example data files located in `example/BEA2016*`.
+Furthermore, Matthias Häni, Katrin Meusburger, Peter Waldner, Lorenz Walthert, Stephan Zimmermann of [WSL](http://www.wsl.ch) and its Long-term Forest Ecosystem Research (LWF) project gratefully acknowledged for providing example data files located in `example/BEA2016*`.

-For the license of LWFBrook90.jl see the file `LICENSE`.
+LWFBrook90.jl is licensed under GPL-3.0 (see the file `LICENSE`).

 ## For Users: getting started
-An example data set `BEA2016*` was generated using the R package LWFBrook90R and is located inthe folder `example/`.
+An example data set `BEA2016*` was generated using the R package LWFBrook90R and is located in the folder `example/`.
 See outputs in the next section.

-To run this example simulation simulation simply call LWFBrook90.run_example().
-Note, that the first time it takes some time to load and compile the package.
+To run this example simulation simply call `LWFBrook90.run_example()`.
+Note, that the first time might take some time to load and compile the package.
 Another possibility is to follow the script `main.jl`, which sets up a simulation and shows some simple plotting commands.
+See documentation section [Example](https://fabern.github.io/LWFBrook90.jl/stable/example/).

-Further documentation of [LWFBrook90.jl](https://fabern.github.io/LWFBrook90.jl/stable), and [BROOK90](http://www.ecoshift.net/brook/b90doc.html) are available.
+Further documentation of LWFBrook90.jl and BROOK90 are available [here](https://fabern.github.io/LWFBrook90.jl/stable) and [here](http://www.ecoshift.net/brook/b90doc.html).

 ### Example data set:
 Following plots illustrate results of the provided data set.
 The scalar state variables and depth-depenedent (vector) state variables can be plotted: